glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 Secret Santa is a traditional event in December with family, friends, or office colleagues, in which each guest gives a gift to another guest without knowing who will give him/her a gift.
 Could you imagine that you want to organize it?
 Please let your guests know to choose a gift by keeping it secret.
-For maximum surprise, you would like to give each gift to a guest with a draw at the last minute.
-So your guests don't know for whom the gift that he/she chose will be.
-However, several problems are raised that can be answered by applied mathematics.
+For maximum surprise, you would to keep secret the identity of gifts (ideally all different), donors and receivers until the last moment.
+So your guests don't know for whom the gift that he/she chose will be, and nor which one they will receive and from whom until the festive meeting where all will be present.
+However, several problems are raised that could reduce the surprise effect.
+Let us understand it thanks to applied mathematics.

 # 🎅 Secret Santa: Hat-check problem